401-project-SGON/Code-Academy-Style-App/README.md

 }
 ```

-create new question then we will got this saved in database
+Create a new question to save to our API

 ```javascript
 "_id": "5e4d42274b02920e9beb39db",